scottcolfer/scottcolfer.github.io/_posts/2019-02-12-psychological_safety.md

 There's been a point a few months in where this starts to even-off in each of my personal experiences of introducing psychological safety.
 The weeks/months/years without enough saferty begin to disappear.
 The safety wtihin teams/groups grows and the need for trusted 1:1s diminishes and starts to fall into more of a regular rhythm.

+I've not initiated psychological safety for a little while now but have held onto the idea for this post for ages and finally wanted to right it when I've not in the midst of it.
 So a message to my future self the next time I'm doing this would be:

 - psychological safety is always worth the effort
 - but it is a lot of effort